Hire a Fractional CMO in 2025: Key Considerations & Clear Steps

 • Dispute Resolution Mechanisms: Establish how any disagreements will be handled, whether through mediation, arbitration, or legal proceedings.

-• Scope of Work: Clearly define the services to be provided, including any deliverables and excluded tasks.
+• Scope of Work: Clearly define the fractional CMO services you need, including deliverables and specific tasks or activities.

 • Payment Terms: Specify the fee structure, payment schedule, and accepted payment methods.